kubernetes-sigs/maintainers/README.md

 ## Usage

-Unless there is a flag to specify the context (e.g., --repository-github, --yaml-file, --kubernetes-directory), Maintainers uses the directory where you run `maintainers` to provide the context for the results.
+Unless there is a flag to specify the context (e.g., --repository-github, --yaml-file, --kubernetes-directory), the tool uses the directory in which it is run to provide the context for the results.

 ```bash